 As with other types of meetings, condo and HOA annual and special meetings must comply with your association’s bylaws.
-The bylaws provide board members with the criteria they must follow, such as the appropriate advance notice to provide, the required quorum and proper voting procedures.
+The bylaws provide board members with the criteria they must follow, such as the appropriate advance notice, the required quorum, and proper voting procedures.

-What is typically on a condo or HOA annual meeting agenda?Although every association is different, some of the activities that both condo associations and HOAs may have on their annual meeting agenda include:
+What is typically on a condo or HOA annual meeting agenda?Although every association is different, some of the activities that both condo associations and HOAs may have on their annual meeting agenda include the following:

 - Proposals requiring residents’ approval

 Board member elections are another essential item on a condo or HOA annual meeting agenda as they are usually conducted to coincide with annual meetings.
 Board members are elected by a majority vote of homeowners.
 Depending on your state or provincial laws and your community’s governing documents, you may vote in person at the annual meeting, electronically, by mail, or by naming a proxy (an individual designated by the homeowner to cast a vote on their behalf).
 With several options, there’s no reason not to make your vote count!

 Who can attend an annual meeting?Annual meetings are open, meaning all owners (and shareholders) can (and should!) attend and vote.
 In addition, homeowners’ legal guardians, trustees, personal representatives, and those with power of attorney may attend and vote on behalf of the homeowner.
 Beyond that, each community’s attendance rules and requirements are defined by its governing documents and state or provincial statutes.
 This means that attendance by non-owners, such as tenants, potential homebuyers, and proxies, may vary.